lijojacob12/DDSCaseStudy1/README.md

   Top 5 States are Colorado, Calfornia, Michigan, Oregon and Texas

   ## How are we handling the Missing values and duplicates in the datasets
-  Many missing ABV and IBU values were in the data as best we could using external resources.
+  Many missing ABV and IBU values were in the data as best we could using external resources(https://www.brewerydb.com/  and  https://untappd.com/home)
   Missing data was highly correlated to certain breweries so imputation and exclusion would not be a valid option.
   After filling in most of  ABV data we dropped N/A’s and then imputed the mean for remaining IBU if it was missing based on beer style.
   Total number of dropped beers is 23 or ~ 1% of total

+  Note: Commented code in the missing value section is to determine the breweries or style not missing at random.

   ## Some stats on ABV and IBU variables and their relationship
   ### Median ABV